michalprzybyla/hedera-cli/PLUGIN_ARCHITECTURE_GUIDE.md

 });
 ```

-### 3. ADR-003 Compliance
+### 3. Output Structure Compliance

 - Write focused tests that assert every handler returns a `CommandExecutionResult` for both success and failure paths.
 See `src/plugins/token/__tests__/unit/adr003-compliance.test.ts` for a reusable pattern.
 - Mock the services injected via `CommandHandlerArgs` so you can inspect `status`, `errorMessage`, and `outputJson` without hitting the network or filesystem.
-- Treat regression tests for reserved option filtering and output schema validation as part of the ADR-003 test suite.
+- Treat regression tests for reserved option filtering and output schema validation as part of the output structure compliance test suite.

 ## 📦 Plugin Distribution